anooruddh/devops/PythonReadme.md

               python manage.py createsuperuser

-RESTful structure: GET, POST, PUT, and DELETE methods In a RESTful API, endpoints define the structure and usage with the GET, POST, PUT, and DELETE HTTP methods.
+RESTful structure: GET, POST, PUT, and DELETE methods

+In a RESTful API, endpoints define the structure and usage with the GET, POST, PUT, and DELETE HTTP methods.
 You must organize these methods logically.

+# Difference between .py and .pyc files?

+Python compiles the .py files and saves it as .pyc files , so it can reference them in subsequent invocations.
+The .pyc contain the compiled bytecode of Python source files.
+The .pyc contain the compiled bytecode of Python source files, which is what the Python interpreter compiles the source to.
+This code is then executed by Python's virtual machine .
+There's no harm in deleting them (.pyc), but they will save compilation time if you're doing lots of processing.

+For example, When you run myprog.py source file, the python interpreter first looks to see if any 'myprog.pyc' (which is the byte-code compiled version of 'myprog.py') exists, and if it is more recent than 'myprog.py'.
+If so, the interpreter runs it.
+If it does not exist, or 'myprog.py' is more recent than it (meaning you have changed the source file), the interpreter first compiles 'myprog.py' to 'myprog.pyc'.